The 2014 agenda for Innovate Carolina

-Several factors are now aligning to enable organizations to finally be in a position to realize the full benefits of this critical practice – product line roadmapping.
-The result will be that over the next five to ten years we will see company after company try to out-pace their competitors as they ramp up their roadmapping capabilities.
-Roadmapping, particularly product line roadmapping, will have profound impact on product management and product development.
-In his presentation, Paul O’Connor will answer these questions:
+Several factors are now aligning to enable organizations to finally be in a position to realize the full benefits of this critical product management and product development practice – product line roadmapping.
+The result will be that over the next five to ten years company after company will try to out-pace their competitors as they ramp up their roadmapping capabilities.
+Paul O’Connor will answer these questions:

 - Why product line roadmapping?